damat-le/gym-simplegrid/README.md

 ### Environment Dynamics

-In the current implementation, the episodes terminates only when the agent reaches the goal state.
+In the current implementation, the episodes terminates only when the agent reaches the goal state or it is truncated if the maximum number of steps (when provided) is exceeded.
 In case the agent takes a non-valid action (e.g. it tries to walk over a wall or exit the grid), the agent stays in the same position and receives a negative reward.

 It is possible to subclass the `SimpleGridEnv` class  and to override the `step()` method to define custom dynamics (e.g. truncate the episode if the agent takes a non-valid action).